-4.2.5.2 Number of teachers and students using library for Month 2 (not less than 20 working days) during the last completed academic year
+4.2.5.1 Number of teachers and students using library for Month 1(not less than 20 working days) during the last completed academic year

-4.2.5.3 Number of teachers and students using library for Month 3 (not less than 20 working days)

-- 4.2.5.4 Number of teachers and students using library for Month 4 (not less than 20 working days) during the last completed academic year. - 4.2.5.5 Number of teachers and students using library for Month 5 (not less than 20 working days) during the last completed academic year.
+- 4.2.5.2 Number of teachers and students using library for Month 2 (not less than 20 working days) during the last completed academic year - 4.2.5.3 Number of teachers and students using library for Month 3 (not less than 20 working days) during the last completed academic year - 4.2.5.4 Number of teachers and students using library for Month 4 (not less than 20 working days) during the last completed academic year. - 4.2.5.5 Number of teachers and students using library for Month 5 (not less than 20 working days) during the last completed academic year.